-- If you like flexibility.
-Don’t have a grand plan for your rewards?
+If you like flexibility: Don’t have a grand plan for your rewards?
 A cash back card may let you redeem what you earn on all types of purchases—or as a check or statement credit.

-- If you love a bargain.
-The value of miles can change depending on when and how you redeem them, so you could snag a better deal than you imagined.
+If you love a bargain: The value of miles can change depending on when and how you redeem them, so you could snag a better deal than you imagined.

 If you don’t travel much and like keeping your options open, you might find that the flexibility of a cash back credit card suits your needs better.
-But if you’re a frequent traveler and enjoy travel-related perks, a miles-earning card could help snag you a dream vacation and special upgrades.
+But if you’re a frequent traveler and enjoy travel-related perks, a miles card could help snag you a dream vacation and special upgrades.